-Journalism and mass communications span many career fields and interests.
+The terms "journalism" and "mass communications" are umbrellas that span many career fields and interests.
 Students taking mass media classes often combine majors or minors in other fields to expand their career possibilities.
 Students are encouraged to take a broad base of general liberal arts courses that blend with the fundamental technical courses of media writing, editing, photography, broadcasting, and desktop publishing.

 Nonmajors can benefit from journalism classes, especially Introduction to Mass Media, Photography, Desktop Publishing, and Publications Production.

-Because of the numerous directions students can take in the field of mass communications, they are urged to work closely with their adviser in outlining a course of study that will meet their needs in obtaining a job or in transferring to a four-year institution.
+Because of the numerous directions students can take in the field of mass communications, students are urged to work closely with their advisor in outlining a course of study that will meet their needs in obtaining a job or in transferring to a four-year institution.

 This program is articulated with the University of Wyoming.
 Any deviations from the prescribed course list will not articulate.

 For general college expense, students can view LCCC’s tuition and fees Web page.
 Students in this program do not typically incur additional expenses.